skrattaren/apf.rst/apf.rst

 + [p.
 255] "Blow the bloody doors off!"

-  Intentional or not, this piece has resonances with the UK classic cult movie "`The Italian Job`_".
+  Intentional or not, this piece has resonances with the UK classic cult movie **The Italian Job**.
 One character is instructed by another to open a safe and ends up blowing up the entire van, thus leading to the famous line "You were only supposed to blow the bloody doors off!".
 Detritus exhibits a similar amount of overkill here.